 The Foundation accepts gifts subject to split interest agreements.
 These gifts may be in the form of gift annuities, charitable lead trusts, charitable remainder trusts, or perpetual trusts.
 At the time of receipt, a gift is recorded based upon the fair value of assets donated less any applicable liabilities.
-Liabilities include the present value of projected future distributions to the annuity or trust beneficiary and are determined using appropriate discount rates (at June 30, 2018 and 2017 rates ranged from approximately 1% to 5%).
+Liabilities include the present value of projected future distributions to the annuity or trust beneficiary and are determined using appropriate discount rates (at June 30, 2019 and 2018 rates ranged from approximately 1% to 5%).
 For certain split interest agreements where the measurement objective is fair value, the discount rate is adjusted to a current market rate at each reporting date.
-The Foundation's estimated remainder interests in split interest agreements are classified as temporarily restricted or permanently restricted net assets based upon donor designations.
+The Foundation's estimated remainder interests in split interest agreements are classified as net assets with donor restrictions based upon donor designations.

 Externally managed trusts consist of irrevocable charitable remainder trusts and perpetual trusts whereby the Foundation is the beneficiary, not the trustee.
-The Foundation records these trusts at the present value of the estimated future cash receipts from the assets of the trust.
+The Foundation records charitable remainder trusts at the present value of the estimated future cash receipts from the assets of the trust and perpetual trusts at the fair value of the assets of the trust.